 To be eligible, students must apply during the eighth, ninth, tenth or 11th grade, and their family’s annual income must not exceed $60,000 when they apply.
 A student’s family income also must not exceed $100,000 each year the student is enrolled in college.

 During the current academic year, approximately 14,000 students are expected to receive the scholarship in college.
 Approximately 14,000 students are also projected to receive the scholarship next year.

 To be eligible for the scholarship at graduation, students must achieve a minimum 2.50 GPA in 17 core courses that prepare them for college and an overall GPA of 2.50 or better for all courses in grades nine through 12.
 While a minimum 2.50 GPA is required, Oklahoma’s Promise graduates achieve an average high school GPA of 3.47.
 Oklahoma’s Promise graduates also must attend class regularly and refrain from drug and alcohol abuse and delinquent acts.

 Students completing the Oklahoma’s Promise program continue to be successful academically, with high school GPAs that exceed the state average, ACT scores that exceed those of their comparable middle- and lower-income peers, and higher-than-average freshman college GPAs.

 The college-going rate of Oklahoma’s Promise students exceeds the state average for high school graduates.
 They also have above-average full-time college enrollment, persistence and degree-completion rates.
 In addition, Oklahoma’s Promise college graduates get jobs and stay in Oklahoma after college at a higher rate than non-Oklahoma’s Promise graduates.

-For the high school graduating class of 2018, approximately 6,000 students met the program requirements to be eligible for the scholarship.
+For the high school graduating class of 2021, over 6,300 students met the program requirements to earn the scholarship.